jlevy/ghizmo/README.md

 access_token: aaaaaaaaaabbbbbbbbbbbccccccccc1234567890
 ```

-Create an access token [here](https://github.com/settings/tokens) to use with Ghizmo.
+Create an access token on [your GitHub settings page](https://github.com/settings/tokens) to use with Ghizmo.

 ## Custom commands

-To add a new command, create a `ghizmo_commands.py` file in your current directory.
+To add a new command, create a file `ghizmo_commands.py` in your current directory.
 For example, here is one that counts pull requests by user:

 ```python